 Traditionally share of voice was a key metric for marketers.
 It influenced budget allocation spending and tactics.
 However the rise of online media means it can no longer be calculated accurately.
 That's where share of search comes in.

-In the age of eCommerce marketing, Share of Search is a great alternative to Share of Voice.
+In the age of eCommerce marketing measuring share of search is a great alternative to share of voice.
 More and more brands are using this new metric to measure the effectiveness of their campaigns and stay ahead of the competition.
 Here's everything you need to know about it.

-Share of Search shows the number of organic searches a brand has received as a proportion of the total number of searches made for every brand in its industry.
+Share of search shows the number of organic searches a brand has received as a proportion of the total number of searches made for every brand in its industry in Google Search.

 The rising importance of Share of Search

-Calculating your brand's Share of Search, rather than its Share of Voice, comes with a number of important advantages.
-As consumer behaviour changes and increasing amount of advertising moves online, these advantages grow.
+Calculating your brand's share of search rather than its share of voice comes with a number of important advantages.
+As consumer behavior's changes and increasing amount of advertising moves online these advantages grow.

 Here are the most significant ones.

 1. It's easier and quicker to calculate share of search